In which Dish reminisces about a tempestuous ex as she falls hard for a King Charles Cavalier with infuriatingly large, beautiful brown eyes.

 My life wasn’t set up for a puppy.
 It was mid November and I was heading North for the holidays.
 I had a day to get Koko into a vet, rebook my flights onto legs that still had an allotment for a pet, head back to PetSmart for a dog coat, and rethink my housing and party plans.

 Puppies like structure, and providing them the same daily routine accelerates good behavior and training.
-Koko has flown round-trip with me six times, stayed in five different places and also been to overnight camp once.
+Koko has flown round-trip with me up and down the East Coast six times, stayed in five different places with friends and family.
+There have been planes, trains and automobiles.
+As with any new serious love interest, she’s been a lovely little tornado in my life.
+Calendars have been adjusted; friends and family have made room, been patient, warm and understanding.
+(So have their children, grandchildren and dogs.)

-That probably explains why her training is not going smoothly.
+That lack of structure probably explains why her training is not going as smoothly as hoped, so far.

-The very first naughty thing she did was bring a stick back with her from the park, jump onto my new black marble Saarinen dining room table.
-She scratched it.
+The first naughty thing she did was bring a stick back with her from Central Park, jump onto my new splurgey black marble Saarinen dining room table and scratch it.

-She almost got caught in my neighbor’s rat trap, she was stalked by a puppy-devouring fox and she has broken out of her kennel to chew up rugs and the legs of a priceless Chinese desk gifted to me by a wealthy ex-boyfriend (not Alexander).
+She almost got caught in my neighbor’s rat trap, she was stalked by a puppy-devouring fox, she has broken out of her kennel, only to eventually be found snuggling in my nephew‘s sheets.
+There have been emergency vet visits I won’t recount.

 ”Love,” as Alexander says, “is a rapturous gift.
 Terribly inconvenient, though.”